Skip to content ↓

 Compassion Respect Truth Service Forgiveness

-• 65% of students achieved Grade 5 and above
+• 65% of students achieved a strong pass (Grade 5 or above) in Maths

 Please note: Given the impact of the pandemic on school performance data, the government has said that direct comparisons to the performance data of other schools or colleges should not be made, and that data should not be compared with that from previous years.